From 2005 the Val Venosta Train, or Vinschgerbahn, takes you from Merano to Malles and back.

 Another great offer is called "bikemobil Card", a combined ticket which allows you to make full use of South Tyrol's Integrated Public Transport network, including the PostBus Switzerland service between Malles and Müstair (CH), and to rent a bike (1 day, without transport on train or bus).
 Seven train stations along the track offer a bike rental: Merano, Naturno, Laces, Spondigna, Silandro, Malles and Resia.
 At these rental & service stations carrying the symbol "Südtirol Rad" / "Bici Alto Adige" you can rent and return bikes.
 Have fun!

-Please note: Due to extensive works in the railway tunnels, the railway section Merano - Tel will be closed from November 22, 2021 until presumably summer 2022.
-Replacement buses will operate.
+Please note: Due to extensive work in the railway tunnels and on the line, the railway section Merano - Tel is closed until further notice.
+There are replacement buses.